chethiya/heap/README.md

 Instantiate a heap using the compare function.
 If compare function is not given it falls back to a simple number comparison.

-Required compare function should be similar to the same compare function given the to the [Array.sort()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)
+Required compare function should be similar to the function passed into [Array.sort()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)

 ### Heap.push(value)